gmontamat/pyaw-reporting/README.md

 ## Overview

-[pyaw-reporting](https://github.com/gmontamat/pyaw-reporting) is an open-source Python package suitable for large scale AdWords API reporting.
+[pyaw-reporting](https://github.com/gmontamat/pyaw-reporting) is an open-source Python package suitable for large scale Google Ads reports.
 Output reports are comma-separated values (CSV) plaintext files.
 By default, the package uses 10 threads to download reports simultaneously from different accounts.
 The number of threads used can be modified using the `-n` parameter.
 It has been successfully tested using +100 threads making it useful for heavy load AdWords Manager Accounts.

 ### Supported AdWords API version

-The latest API version supported by this package is [v201809](https://ads-developers.googleblog.com/2018/09/announcing-v201809-of-adwords-api.html) with [googleads 23.0.1](https://pypi.python.org/pypi/googleads).
+The latest API version supported by this package is [v201809](https://ads-developers.googleblog.com/2018/09/announcing-v201809-of-adwords-api.html) with [googleads 27.0.0](https://pypi.python.org/pypi/googleads).
 Older versions of the API are not supported, nor the newer [Google Ads API](https://developers.google.com/google-ads/api/docs/start).

 ## Quick Start